RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 - How can I expect LTV to grow over time for recent cohorts vs. prior cohorts?
 - Do subscriptions on Yearly Product A have a higher 24 month LTV than those on Monthly Product B?
 - How does the predicted LTV from a given Apple Search Ads campaign compare with the predicted LTV of other subscriptions?
+- Which countries have a high enough predicted LTV to support testing paid marketing campaigns?

 ## Calculation